feniljain/knowledge-base/git/README.md

 - We scaled Git to support 1 TB repos: https://news.ycombinator.com/item?id=33969908
 - Git Commands You Probably Do Not Need: https://myme.no/posts/2023-01-22-git-commands-you-do-not-need.html
 - The Myers diff algorithm: part 1: https://blog.jcoglan.com/2017/02/12/the-myers-diff-algorithm-part-1/
+- How to use git restore effectively: https://gitbetter.substack.com/p/how-to-use-git-restore-effectively
+- How to work in multiple git branches simultaneously: https://gitbetter.substack.com/p/how-to-work-in-multiple-git-branches

 ## Tutorials: